littlefive5/Chinese-English-NLI/README.md

 ### Two ways to train the model.

-First, I use two $Bi-LSTM$ to encode the Chinese and English texts separately.
+First, I use two Bi-LSTM to encode the Chinese and English texts separately.
 Here I use the BertTokenizer to tokenize the two languages.
 I use 'Bert-for-Chinese-vocab' and 'Bert-uncased-vocab' to build the vocab.

-Then I use the 'bert-multilingual-vocab' and just one $Bi-LSTM$ to encode both the Chinese and English texts.
+Then I use the 'bert-multilingual-vocab' and just one Bi-LSTM​ to encode both the Chinese and English texts.

 The performance is shown below.